sifive/riscv-isa-sim-lib-demo/README.md

   2. `riscv/riscv.mk.in`
   3. `riscv/mmu.h`
 Those 3 files should be upsteamed to riscv-isa-sim Github soon.
-PRs are already made (PR1) [https://github.com/riscv-software-src/riscv-isa-sim/pull/1968] and (PR2) [https://github.com/riscv-software-src/riscv-isa-sim/pull/1969]
+PRs are already made [PR 1968](https://github.com/riscv-software-src/riscv-isa-sim/pull/1968) and [PR 1969](https://github.com/riscv-software-src/riscv-isa-sim/pull/1969)

 The script creates a `.copy_files_stamp` file to track successful patching.
 If you need to repatch, remove this file and rerun the script.